ngalaiko/miniboard/README.md

 users:
   bcrypt_cose: 14 # bcrypt cost
 web:
   fs: true      # if true, files will be served from the filesystem
+  gzip_level: 5 # gzip compression level
 ```

 #### Environment variables